Is your dog missing a few teeth? Maybe more than a few? Learn how the needs of your toothless dog are not that much different of a chewing-abled dog.

 It’s normal for dogs to lose teeth during their puppy stages, but into adulthood, tooth loss is less common.
 Whether it’s caused by poor dental health issues, injury, or age, your toothless dog is going to need a little extra dog tooth care to protect whatever he’s got left, even if it’s just gums.

 Not every dog that we call "toothless" is missing all of its adult teeth.
 Many dogs, especially those whose teeth have been pulled due to periodontal disease or tooth rot, may be missing just enough adult teeth dogs to make eating a bit more challenging.

 If your dog is missing molars and premolars, this can significantly impact its ability to chew hard or crunchy foods.
 This affects the food, treats, and toys that you chew for your pooch.

 Whether your dog has no teeth or just a few, you still need health care for the remaining teeth and gums.
 Regular tooth brushing is still necessary to eliminate your dog's bad breath and to massage their gums.

 It may feel silly to brush your dog's toothless gums, but it can stimulate the gums to improve blood flow and remove bacteria and debris that can accumulate in the small crevices in their mouth.

-What to Feed Your Toothless Dog
+What to Feed a Dog With No Teeth

-You can also break up your dog’s larger kibble with a rolling pin and a freezer bag, instead of buying a whole new formula.
+You can also break up your dog’s larger kibble with a rolling pin and a freezer bag instead of buying a whole new formula.